 Depending on your tech-savviness and exact needs, one of these plugins may suit you more than the others.
 I’ll try to break down a few different scenarios and which migration plugin you should pick for each.

-If you’re confident enough to upload two files via FTP, then my overall top recommendations are Duplicator or BackupBuddy for their versatility.
+If you’re confident enough to upload two files via FTP, then my overall top recommendation is Duplicator.
 Duplicator is what I personally use to migrate all of my sites.
-And BackupBuddy functions much the same, just with the addition of a better general backup system.

 If you’re more concerned with migrating just your database between production and development environments, then WP Migrate DB Pro is perfect for you.